pronovic/smartapp-sensortrack/DEVELOPER.md

 A coding standard is enforced using [Black](https://github.com/psf/black), [isort](https://pypi.org/project/isort/) and [Pylint](https://www.pylint.org/).
 Python 3 type hinting is validated using [MyPy](https://pypi.org/project/mypy/).

+## Integration Testing

+Local integration testing against the server can be accomplished in the repo using a combination of `run server` and `run database`.
+The `run database` command relies on Docker Compose.
+It starts both InfluxDB and Grafana.
+If you want to send in requests manually to watch the application's behavior, then it's easiest if you disable signature checking in `config/local/sensortrack/server/application.yaml`.

 ## Continuous Integration (CI)

 We use [GitHub Actions](https://docs.github.com/en/actions/quickstart) for CI.
 See [.github/workflows/tox.yml](.github/workflows/tox.yml) for the definition of the workflow, and go to the [Actions tab](https://github.com/pronovic/sensor-track/actions) to see what actions have been executed.